 Major requirements: 40-51 credit hours are required, plus education course work as necessary.
 Students must choose a track in athletic training, exercise science, sport management, or teaching physical education K-12.

 Minor requirements: A minimum of 19 credit hours are required.
 Most minors require more than 19 credit hours.
 Minors are available in coaching, health education, physical education, and wellness.
 Other minors are recommended for sport management majors.

 Unless specifically required for an HPE major, HPE activity courses (HPE 100-135) do not count toward the major or minor or toward the maximum number of credits allowed in HPE.

 Teaching Physical Education: K-12 Certification Program

 The job potential is the greatest with this certificate.
 The student can teach physical education at the elementary, middle, or secondary school level.
 A maximum of 51 credit hours in HPE is allowed.

 HPE 121 Wellness

 HPE 137 First Aid

 BIO 147 Anatomy and Physiology

+EDN 300 General Middle/High School Methods

-EDN 310 EDN 311 Elementary Physical Education Methods
+EDN 310 Elementary Physical Education Methods

-Practicum in Elementary Physical Education
+EDN 311 Practicum in Elementary Physical Education

 HPE 247 Human Anatomy

-HPE 250 HPE 255 Sport Management
+HPE 250 Sport Management

-Teaching/Coaching Team Sports
+HPE 255 Teaching/Coaching Team Sports

 HPE 257 Teaching/Coaching Individual Sports

+HPE 276 Techniques and Methods of Teaching Rhythmic Movement

+HPE 279 Introduction to Water Safety

-HPE 276 Techniques and Methods of Teaching Rhythmic Movement HPE 290 Techniques and Methods of Teaching Physical Education to
+HPE 290 Techniques and Methods of Teaching Physical Education to

 the Exceptional Child

-HPE 300 HPE 310 Curriculum Design in Physical Education
+HPE 300 Curriculum Design in Physical Education

-Measurement and Evaluation in Physical Education
+HPE 310 Measurement and Evaluation in Physical Education

 HPE 317 Kinesiology

+HPE 331 Curriculum Development, Methods and Evaluation in Health and Physical Education

 HPE 347 Physiology of Exercise -or-

 HPE 195 Motor Learning and Human Motion

 At least 2 electives from HPE 100-135 or equivalent, for a total of at least 4 credit hours, to a maximum of 8 credit hours.
 HPE 121 does not count toward this requirement.

 Additional requirements:

-Physical education teaching majors must demonstrate physical fitness with a minimum grade of B in a cardiovascular course (HPÈ 100-104, 120, 121) or by proficiency exam; and swimming ability by a passing grade in HPE 274 (by junior year) or proficiency exam (by the first term of senior year).
+Physical education teaching majors must demonstrate physical fitness with a minimum grade of B in a cardiovascular course (HPE 100-104, 120, 121) or by proficiency exam.
 Required coursework for teacher certification (these courses provide a minor in secondary education): EDN 100, PSY 205, PSY 220, EDN 242, EDN 302, EDN 333, EDN 371, EDN 475, and EDN 485.
 150 clinical hours: 50 (K-5), 50 (6-8), 50 (9-12).
 See Education Department section of catalog for other requirements.
 Recommended activities: